googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | uint8 | numLayers | Number of offsets to Paint to read from layers. |
 | uint32 | firstLayerIndex | Index into the LayerV1List referenced by the COLR v1 header. |

-Each layer is COMPOSITE_SRC_OVER previous.
+Each layer is composited on top of previous with mode COMPOSITE_SRC_OVER.

 *Note:* uint8 size saves bytes in most cases.
 Large layer counts can be achieved by way of PaintComposite or a tree of PaintColrLayers.